mx-mic/windows-handbook/code_of_conduct.md

 ## Community Rules
 #### Thank you for reading the rules
 _Hopefully you'll stick to them ;)_

-### Introduction
-While we do have a copyright laws in place to stop you from modifying and distrubuting PassswordOffline, people are still allowed to make contributions [here](https://github.com/MX-Mic/PasswordOffline/discussions/new?category=ideas) (please make sure you [read the guidelines first!](https://github.com/MX-Mic/PasswordOffline/blob/main/contributing.md)).
-There is still some rules in place for people that want to contribute and help make this software better though!

 _These guidelines were adapted from the_ **Contributor Covenant**_._

 ### Our Pledge